-HMS 451 Budget, Finance & Grant (3) Writing for Human Service Organizations services administrator with budget and finance concepts necessary to work effectively with the finance professionals within their organization.
+PHM 451 Budget, Finance & Grant (3) Writing for Human Service Organizations

+This course is designed to provide the human services administrator with budget and finance concepts necessary to work effectively with the finance professionals within their organization.
 Basic grant writing skills will also be developed.